 Visual Studio can at times be painfully slow.
 From startup, to compile, to running the web-application.
 Without having to resort to hardware solutions which can cost $$$ I investigated how to get Visual Studio running as fast as possible.
 This included tweaking VS options and using a RAMDisk.

-tl:dr Using a RAMDisk may halve compile times (your milage may vary)
+tl:dr Using a RAMDisk may halve compile times (your milage may vary).
+SSDs are (in practice) close to the speed of a RAMDisk.

 |Solution Compile Times